 How To Paint a Picture of the Watermill at the Pond, Worksheet and Art Lesson

 This worksheet is a great practice project for young artists.
-It employs only a few colors and has many opportunities for experimentation and developing an artist's technique.
-It is a simple picture and looks lovely when you are done.
+It employs only a few colors and offers many opportunities for experimentation and developing an artist's technique.
+It is a simple picture that looks lovely when finished.

 How to Paint a Picture of the Watermill Worksheet and Lesson